Atkins vs Ketogenic Diet: Difference and Comparison

 Despite this, it was found that this diet may be helpful in cancer treatment, epilepsy, Alzheimer’s disease, Parkinson’s disease, autism, and even sleeping disorders.

-However, the diet often scares people due to its restrictions.
+However, the diet scares people due to its restrictions.
 There are not a lot of foods that fall under the category of being suitable for ketosis.

 Therefore, there are a lot of restrictions on the sources from which the person must derive nutrients.
-Another limitation is that people often feel persistently tired due to being in a state of ketosis.
+Another limitation is that people feel persistently tired due to being in a state of ketosis.

 Regardless, unlike the Atkins diet, this diet is proven effective.
 Even though long-term risks are still unknown, it is followed by many people worldwide.